 Yoshimura is well known for making high quality performance exhausts in the dirt bike industry.
 The build quality and durability is great, and with the quiet insert, it’s one of the quietest pipes while still giving you more power than stock.

 The Yoshimura RS2 Comp Series Enduro exhaust (Amazon) comes with a USFS approved spark arrestor for the CRF230F.

 I personally have an FMF Megabomb head pipe with the stock muffler and a custom end cap on my CRF230F.
 The FMF header has a reduced diameter where it meets the midpipe/stock muffler joint, so it still restricts flow even though it’s larger than stock up until that point.

-Out of the above options, I would probably go with the Yoshimura or Pro Circuit exhaust system if I had to do it over again.
+Out of the above options, I would probably go with the Yoshimura or Pro Circuit (Amazon) exhaust system if I had to do it over again.
 That way I get the whole system without needing to do any mods later to open it up more.

 The stock carburetor is another choke point on the CRF230F.
 Upgrading to a larger carb will most likely gain horsepower, but you may lose torque if you choose the wrong one.

 The old Honda XL250 carb is basically the easiest bolt-on performance carb upgrade for the CRF230.
 The problem is, they’re hard to find, and they usually need a rebuild with replacement parts that are hard to find in stock.

 The reason why the XL250 carb is better is primarily because of the accelerator pump.
 The AP is a mechanical pump that squirts a small shot of fuel through the carb at low RPM throttle openings.
 This extra fuel produces more low-end power and throttle response because it helps get rid of that lean spot.